-The above-mentioned restrictions would apply for 180 calendar days, a term that could be extended for up to 90 calendar days upon application of the bank, as acknowledged by FIMSA.
+The above-mentioned restrictions would apply for 180 calendar days, a term that could be extended an unlimited number of times, each time for a period not exceeding 180 calendar days, upon application of the bank, as acknowledged by FIMSA.

-The bank would be able to introduce changes to the draft restructuring plan in the course of the voluntary debt restructuring of the bank's obligations, in which case such amendments must be submitted to the Regulator for approval 30 calendar days prior to the creditors' meeting.
-Once approved by the Regulator, the final draft of the restructuring plan would be presented for the creditors' approval during a creditors' meeting.
+The bank would be able to introduce changes to the draft restructuring plan in the course of the voluntary debt restructuring of the bank's obligations, in which case such amendments must be submitted to FIMSA for approval 30 calendar days prior to the creditors' meeting.
+Once approved by FIMSA, the final draft of the restructuring plan would be presented for the creditors' approval during a creditors' meeting.
 The restructuring plan would be approved by creditors holding at least two-thirds of the total bank obligations which are subject to restructuring, and will be binding for all creditors, claims of which have been included into the restructuring plan.
 Once approved by the creditors, the restructuring plan would be presented to the court for final approval.
 Members of the Supervisory Board, the Audit Committee and the Management Board must disclose any transaction with shares of the bank to which they are a party in the mass media.